ToboCop81/Clippy/readme.md

+**NOTE: I forked this repo from my old account [scullhead/Clippy](https://github.com/scullhead/Clippy) because I cannot log in to it any more.
+So any further development will be done here.**

 # Clippy - a simple clipboard content manager

 Clippy is a tool which is designed to get content from the clipoard and holding it in a list.
 Each list entry stands for content which can be copied back to the clipboard with a single mouse-click.